penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-buildings-building-properties-distances-distance.md

 ## refBuilding

-Abbreviated name of the other building that refer the distance.
+Identifier name of the other building that refer the distance.

 `refBuilding`